 Any current student may audit a lecture class without charge, provided that seating space is available in the course of choice and that auditing a class does not interfere with the student's required course schedule.
-Arrangements to audit a class must be made with the Dean of Education.
+Arrangements to audit a class must be made with the Dean of Education or the Dean of Nursing.
 Due to space limitations, students may not be permitted to audit laboratory or clinical/externship activities or experiences.